To Be Everywhere Is to Be Nowhere

 To Be Everywhere Is to Be Nowhere is the ninth studio album by American rock band Thrice.
 The album was released on May 27, 2016, through Vagrant Records.
 To Be Everywhere Is to Be Nowhere is Thrice's first release after a four-year hiatus that lasted from mid-2012 to mid-2015, and the band's first album of original material in five years since 2011's Major/Minor.
 During the hiatus, most of the band members continued performing music and pursued other interests, which included moving to other cities or states with their new families.

 After reuniting and performing sporadic festival dates in 2015, Thrice announced the band's intention to release a new album the following year.
 Because of the distance between the members' new homes, the demos for To Be Everywhere Is to Be Nowhere were written, recorded, shared and worked on digitally using software programs that were not as prevalent before they went on hiatus.
-Produced by Eric Palmquist, the resulting recording was a hard rock, post-hardcore and grunge album that features songs with more politically and socially charged lyrics than those on previous Thrice albums.
+Produced by Eric Palmquist, the resulting recording was a hard rock, post-hardcore and grunge album that features songs with more explicitly politically and socially charged lyrics than those on previous Thrice albums.

 Thrice formally announced the release of To Be Everywhere Is to Be Nowhere in March 2016 and released two singles in support of the album; "Black Honey" in May 2016 and "Hurricane" in April 2017.
 The album managed to reach number 15 on the Billboard 200, and received mostly positive reviews from critics; some were moved by the lyrical aspects, while many others praised the album's sonic diversity, especially the heavier parts.
 Because most members of Thrice settled down and started families during their hiatus, the band decided to be more selective about its touring schedules after reforming so the members could spend more time at home.